Ever wonder what your risk tolerance is? Below is a link to a risk tolerance questionnaire that will give you a quick overview of your risk tolerance.

 Investing risk is commonly linked to the possibility of losing your hard-earned money.
 There are many investments with low levels of risk.
 Such low-risk investments include US Treasury bonds and bills.
 They are risk-free because they are guaranteed by the US government.

 The price you pay for low risk is the profit you gain.
 Under such investments, your returns are extremely low.
 In real growth terms, you may be further disappointed since the effects of inflation and taxes eat up your profits.

 The achievement of financial goals is determined mainly by the amount you have allocated for investing and the time you have.
 Additionally, the rate of return and growth play a major role in the achievement of your financial goals.

-If you are a more conservative type of an investor, you should increase the amount of money for investing.
+If you are a more conservative type of investor, you should increase the amount of money for investing.
 You should also start early so that you have more time to accumulate money.
-Don't underestimate the role of inflation though.
-When estimating the time needed for your goals achievement, include the taxes you are liable to as well as investment fees.
+Don’t underestimate the role of inflation, though.
+When estimating the time needed for the achievement of your goals, including the taxes you are liable to as well as investment fees.

 Investment Risk Tolerance Quiz